Art gallery: Arts districts

 Historically, art world activities have benefited from clustering together either in cities or in remote areas offering natural beauty.

 The proximity of art galleries facilitated an informal tradition of art show openings on the same night, which have become officially coordinated as "first Friday events" in a number of locations.

 Galleries selling the work of recognized artists may occupy space in established commercial areas of a city.
 New styles in art have historically been attracted to the low rent of marginal neighborhoods.
-An artist colony existed in Greenwich Village as early as 1850, and the tenements built around Washington Square Park to house immigrants after the Civil War also attracted young artists and avant garde art galleries.
-The resulting gentrification prompted artists and galleries to move to the neighborhood "south of Houston" (SoHo) which became gentrified in turn.
+An artist colony existed in Greenwich Village as early as 1850, and the tenements built around Washington Square Park to house immigrants after the Civil War also attracted young artists and avant-garde art galleries.
+The resulting gentrification prompted artists and galleries to move to the adjacent neighborhood "south of Houston" (SoHo) which became gentrified in turn.

 Attempting to recreate this natural process, arts districts have been created intentionally by local governments in partnership with private developers as a strategy for revitalizing neighborhoods.
 Such developments often include spaces for artists to live and work as well as galleries.